The algebraic degree of sparse polynomial optimization: Computing the number of critical points

 \subsection{Preliminary results}

-We start by proving some technical statements that are needed for the the desired transversality results.
-For the rest of the section we again fix the assumptions from~\ref{subsection: homogeneous critical point equations}, and furthermore assume that $V$ does not intersect the singular locus of $X$.
-It follows from Bertini's Theorem, that $V$ is smooth.
+We start by proving some technical statements that are needed for the desired transversality results.
+For the rest of the section we again fix the assumptions from \Cref{subsection: homogeneous critical point equations}, and assume that $V$ does not intersect the singular locus of $X$.
+It follows from Bertini's Theorem, that $V$ is smooth, which is the motivation for \Cref{def: strongly admissible point configuration} and \Cref{def: appropriate}.